 Meaning and examples

-Observation method in data collection can be
+The observation method in data collection can be

-Sampling methods for Observational Data
+Sampling Methods for Observational Data

 - Event sampling – In the event sampling observation method the researcher decides beforehand what events or behavior he will record and which ones he is going to ignore